cristopherturazza/CristopherTurazza/README.md

 ### Ciao 👋
 My name is **Cristopher Turazza**, i'm from Italy, born in 1986 and i had written my first code when i was 9.

-Currently a Full Stack Junior profile, i'm quite skilled in:
+Currently a Full Stack Developer profile, i'm quite skilled in:

+## BE :desktop_computer:
+- Node.js /with Express
+- .NET / C#

 ## FE :radio_button:
 - JS / TS